 In my defense, when I was growing up television was not allowed in our house, and my interest in movies was limited.
 Instead, my nose was always in a book, and at the time I had watched few old films.
-It wasn’t until I went to work the next day and mentioned the dinner that I found out who she really was.
+It wasn’t until I mentioned her to friends the next day that I found out who she was.

 When the plates were taken away, we had barely made a dent in the bottle of wine, which, for lack of room, had been placed on a nearby table.
 Betty pointed, laughed and said, “Do you bring this everywhere you go?
 It could put the entire restaurant on the floor.”

-I didn’t say anything, just paused for a while, and then told her about my friend Alex who had died that day.
+I didn’t say anything, just paused for a while, and then told her about a friend, Alex, who had died that day.
 He was a movie producer.
 I shared a story about the time I had been introduced to him, a Christmas party at his Beverly Hills home, where not only was a lighted tree glowing in every room of his mansion, but one was even floating – lighted – in his pool.
 Bette laughed and then put a hand to her throat.
 “Oh, I know who you are talking about.
-We are friends too.”
+I know him too.”

 We all laughed when I recalled his propensity to hold dinner parties made from whatever he happened to find in his kitchen, and about one night in particular.
 Most of us were in a rather altered state, but we were still surprised by the odd ingredient that evening – tonic water, which he used in every dish: beans & tonic, asparagus & tonic, pasta & tonic, chicken & tonic.
 Thank god there wasn’t dessert.
 I’ll never forget Alex or that night.
 I told her how completely different we had been, and yet how much his friendship had meant to me, and how, when his friends started to drop from AIDS, he would light a candle for each one on his hallway table, and by the time he was diagnosed himself, it was completely covered by sad stubs of melted wax.

 Betty reached out and took my hand.
 “You look so empty… haunted.”
 My shoulders shook, and I pushed back my chair.
 “Death is my life”, I said and made for the patio.
-The sun had set, and as I stood there in a chorus of crickets, fighting my endless battle to keep it together, Betty came quietly to my side and took my hand.
+The sun had set, and as I stood there in a chorus of crickets, fighting an endless battle to keep it together, Betty came quietly to my side.
 “So many gone”, she said.
 “So many candles burned too fast.
 It’s like our hearts will never be healed.
 I know you didn’t want to be here with us tonight, but I’m so glad you shared your evening, and I’m so glad I found out about his death from you instead of from the newspaper.”

-Later, facade restored and at the bar, I sat with my friend and Betty.
-There was an easy warm feeling and many quiet contemplative breaks in the conversation with others who also had lost many friends.
+Later, my facade restored, I sat at the bar with my friend and Betty.
+There was an easy warm feeling and many quiet contemplative breaks in the conversation, all of us thinking of others who had passed.
 So comfortable together nothing needed to be said, we sat and watched the firelight flicker up the walls and across the old windowpanes.

 I have since lost touch with my actor friend.
 He became famous and famously battled many demons.
 Though I promised Betty I would get in touch the next time I was in Los Angeles, I decided I didn’t need a second ending, and never saw her again.

-The empty bottle of wine still sits on my dresser, a reminder of a difficult time, of so many lives lost, friendship, and Sunday dinner with Lauren Bacall.
+The empty bottle of wine still sits on my dresser, dusty, a reminder of a difficult time of so many lives lost, friendship, and Sunday dinner with Lauren Bacall.